Pardubice Airport: Development since World War II

 During the 1990s the military role of the airport gradually declined.
 Since 1994 the airport was used as a training base (34. základna školního letectva) but in 2003 the army reduced the role of the airport to provide maintenance and logistics.

-In 1993 the company East Bohemian Airport a.s. aiming to open the airport for civil use was formed.
+In 1993 the company East Bohemian Airport a.s. aiming to open the airport for civilian use was formed.
 Officially, the airport was opened for civil operation on 18 May 1995.
 Since 1 November 1996 the airport has been authorised for operation under the Instrument flight rules.

 Airlines and destinations

 The following airlines operate regular scheduled flights to and from Pardubice: